 The main changes to the mandates are the following:

 - a.
-Update the list of Standards issued but not yet effective and confirm that Accounting Standards cannot be early adopted; - b.
-Not-for-profits only: adoption of AASB 15 Revenue from Contracts with Customers and AASB 1058 Income of Not-for-profit Entities; and - c.
-Adoption of AASB 16 Leases.
+Update the list of Standards issued but not yet effective and confirm that Accounting Standards generally cannot be early adopted; and - b.
+Adoption of AASB 1059 Service Concession Arrangements: Grantors.

 2. Application